 - Weekend Service: This includes a desire for Sunday service as well as earlier and later service on Saturdays.
 The Saturday/Sunday service were the most frequent requests.
-While not as highly requested, it was also mentioned that service on Holidays is important to some participants. - Locations: The riders of the M Transit System suggested service expansion to many locations, but the locations mentioned the most were Chantilly Parkway and Hyundai Boulevard, specifically the VA hospital and Walmart Super Center on Chantilly Parkway, none of the current bus routes reach that far east.
+While not as highly requested, it was also mentioned that service on Holidays is important to some participants. - Locations: The riders of the M Transit System suggested service expansion to many locations, but the locations mentioned the most were Chantilly Parkway and Hyundai Boulevard, none of the current bus routes reach that far east.
 Many riders would like to reach the Hyundai Manufacturing Plant, which is located just inside the Montgomery City boundary.
 These two locations were the most requested, followed by the Wind Creek Casino, which is located outside of City of Montgomery to the northeast.